av-research/fusion-training/README.md

 ## Abstract

-Resilient semantic segmentation in autonomous driving relies on effectively fusing the complementary informa- tion from camera and LiDAR sensors.
-While recent Transformer- based fusion architectures surpass CNNs in global context modeling, standard Vision Transformers (ViT) are hindered by quadratic computational complexity and fixed-scale processing, which limits their ability to resolve small, distant objects.
+Resilient semantic segmentation in autonomous driving relies on effectively fusing the complementary information from camera and LiDAR sensors.
+While recent Transformer-based fusion architectures surpass CNNs in global context modeling, standard Vision Transformers (ViT) are hindered by quadratic computational complexity and fixed-scale processing, which limits their ability to resolve small, distant objects.
 To address these challenges, we present CLFTv2, a hierarchical multi-modal framework built upon the Swin Transformer.
 By utilizing shifted window attention, our approach achieves linear complexity, enabling efficient processing of high-resolution sensor data.
 We introduce a novel Spatial Reassembling Module and Gated Residual Fusion Block that dynamically align sparse geometric features with dense semantic maps across multiple scales.
 This design specifically targets the detection of Vulnerable Road Users (VRUs) by preserving fine-grained details often lost in deep networks.
 Furthermore, we address the label scarcity in the Zenseact Open Dataset (ZOD) by generating dense segmentation masks via the Segment Anything Model (SAM), facilitating pixel-level supervision.
-Extensive experiments show that CLFTv2 achieves state-of-the-art performance with a foreground mIoU of 93.1% on the Waymo Open Dataset and 83.3% on ZOD, signifi- cantly outperforming previous baselines.
-Notably, our specialized fusion yields substantial safety improvements, achieving 91.2% and 75.3% IoU for pedestrians on Waymo and ZOD, respectively.
+Extensive experiments show that CLFTv2 achieves state-of-the-art performance with a foreground mIoU of 93.1\% on the Waymo Open Dataset and 83.3\% on ZOD, significantly outperforming previous baselines.
+Notably, our specialized fusion yields substantial safety improvements, achieving 91.2\% and 75.3\% IoU for pedestrians on Waymo and ZOD, respectively.
 Our code and data processing pipeline are publicly released to support further research.

 ## Setup Virtual Environment